Justification of Red List Category

-The population is suspected to be declining as a result of habitat loss, and fragmentation as well as by trapping for the cage bird market (Alonso et al. 2012, Ayón Güemes et al. 2013).
+The population is inferred to be declining as a result of habitat loss and fragmentation, as well as trapping for the cage bird market (Alonso et al. 2012, Ayón Güemes et al. 2013).

 Pyrrhulagra nigra is endemic to Cuba and surrounding islands.

 This species is found in forest and mangroves, as well as in brushy areas (Rising 2016).

 This species is affected by habitat loss, and fragmentation as well as by trapping for the cage bird market (Alonso et al. 2012, Ayón Güemes et al. 2013).
 Forest loss within the species's range is currently estimated at ~2.8% across a ten year period (Tracewski et al. 2016).